Microsoft-USEduAzure/workshops/website-migration/readme.md

 1. Run the solution and verify the bug has been resolved

-1. Back in Team Explorer, click on changes and commit your change to the local git repo then click Commit All
+1. Back in Team Explorer, click on changes and commit your change to the local git repo then click **Commit All**

     ![](images/69.png)

-1. Click on the Sync tab and push the change to the remote repo
+1. Click on the **Sync** tab and click **Push** to push the change to the remote repo

     ![](images/70.png)

 1. Navigate back to Azure DevOps and click on Repos --> Files.
 You will see that the push has been recorded and here you can create a pull request to merge the change back into the master branch.
-Click on Create a pull request.
+Click on **Create a pull request**

     ![](images/71.png)

     ![](images/72.png)

-1. Review the pull request and click Complete
+1. Review the pull request and click **Complete**

     ![](images/73.png)